 This system's primary connection is through an Ethernet cable to your router, which is the most common way of connecting such systems.
 You can set up a cellular backup connection in conjunction with abode's 10-hour battery backup, so your home can stay protected even if the power goes out.
 However, you have to sign up for the premium self-monitoring service to get this convenience.

-There are three plans you can choose from with abode: the basic free self-monitoring service, which also gives you the on-demand monitoring option for three or seven days at a low price; the premium plan, which adds the cellular backup connection, 14 days of media storage and phone support at a low monthly price; and the professional plan, which gives you all of the premium plan features, plus 90 days of media storage as well as professional monitoring.
+There are three plans you can choose from with abode: Basic, for free self-monitoring service, which also gives you the on-demand monitoring option for three or seven days at a low price; the premium self- monitoring plan, Connect, which adds the cellular backup connection, 14 days of media storage and phone support for $10 a month; and the Connect + Secure plan, which gives you all of the Connect plan features for $30 a month, plus 90 days of media storage as well as professional monitoring.

 Installing a DIY security system like abode involves more than just plugging an Ethernet cable into your router – you have to set up all of the sensors, connect all of the equipment to the base station, download the app and get everything to communicate.
 It all comes together quickly with abode.
 We tested the alarm several times, and the siren registered at 105 decibels, which is the equivalent of a loud concert or sporting event – and it's the loudest alarm in our comparison, only Nest Secure produced a similar result.

 abode offers a one-year warranty for its equipment, so be sure to hold on to your receipt in case you find that your security starter kit has defective pieces.
-This warranty isn't very long compared to SimpliSafe and Fortress Total Security, which both offer three years of coverage.
-You can contact abode's customer support staff via social media, email, phone and live chat if you have any issues with your system. abode only offers assistance over the phone if you subscribe to a paid service plan.
+This standard warranty isn't very long compared to SimpliSafe, which offers three years of coverage.
+You can contact abode's customer support staff via social media, email and live chat if you have any issues with your system. abode only offers assistance over the phone if you subscribe to a paid service plan.